AGSweeney/OpENer_EnIP_KC868A16/README.md

 ## Assembly Data Structure

-The device implements two EtherNet/IP assemblies for I/O data exchange.
+The device implements three EtherNet/IP assemblies for I/O data exchange.
 These assemblies define the data structure used for communication between the EtherNet/IP scanner (typically a PLC) and the device.

+### Configuration Assembly (Instance 151) - 0 Bytes

+The configuration assembly is required for establishing EtherNet/IP connections.
+It serves as the starting point for the connection path.
+This assembly contains no data but must be present for proper connection establishment.

 ### Output Assembly (Instance 150) - 2 Bytes